TheMadTomato/Playing_with_Python/README.md

 Simple games --> as the name suggest, simple CLI games

 tkapp --> A pdf reader GUI where i learned how to use tkinter.

+ZipCracker --> A concept of password bruteforce attack using python

+Item_Calc --> A Sale tracking project i am making out of boredom to automate my tasks at work